- Bergen County Bar Association (Past Chair, Labor Law Committee)

 - Adjunct Professor, Fairleigh Dickinson University

 Steven Adler is a Partner and was a long-time member of the Firm’s Executive Committee.
-Steve also serves as Co-Chair of the Firm’s Litigation Department, Co-Chair of the Firm’s Labor and Employment Law Practice Group and Co-Chair of Healthcare Litigation.
+Steve also serves as Co-Chair of the Firm’s Litigation Practice Group, Co-Chair of the Firm’s Labor and Employment Law Practice Group and Co-Chair of its Healthcare Litigation Practice Group.

 During his 40 years of practice, Steve has handled cases with national significance.
 He regularly appears in state and federal courts throughout New Jersey and New York.
 He is known for his pragmatic approach to litigation while handling the most complex commercial, employment and healthcare disputes including class and collective actions.
 Some representative clients include such well-respected companies as Aon, Volkswagen, Woodmont Properties, Audi, Valley National Bank, Rolls-Royce and Bentley Motorcars, Asta Funding, Goya Foods and Flight Safety International (a Berkshire Hathaway company).